antoinevastel/antoinevastel.github.io/_posts/2019-03-21-picasso-canvas-fingerprinting.md

 title: Demonstration of Picasso canvas fingerprinting
 categories: [Browser Fingerprinting]
 tags: [Browser Fingerprinting]
 description: Demonstration of a canvas fingerprint used to detect devices spoofing their real OS or browser.
-It is inspired by the <a href="https://ai.google/research/pubs/pub45581">Picasso paper</a> written by Elie Bursztein.
+It is inspired by the Picasso paper written by Elie Bursztein.
 ---

 <style>